mladencucak/opp_notes/README.md

 [adamhsparks](https://www.github.com/adamhsparks) will assign reviewers for your note.

-5. Once your note has been accepted, open a pull request at
+5. Once your note has been accepted, create a new release to update the DOI, and open a pull request at
 <https://github.com/openplantpathology/opp_notes/pulls>.
 We will merge
 your repository into the OPP Notes Repository and update the OPP webpage with your new note!